alexander-sokol-res/observability-horizon/README.md

 Snapshot information, escape, and the observability horizon.

-This repository contains the LaTeX source and the code used to derive and verify every quantitative claim in the paper (submitted to Physical Review E).
+This repository contains the LaTeX source and the code used to derive and verify every quantitative claim in the paper (submitted to Chaos).

 ## Contents